-The photographers Donna ferrato and Small Pillar were awarded the PHotoESPAÑA and Bartolomé Ros Awards, respectively.
-These top distinctions awarded by the Festival recognize the careers of great professionals within the fields of photography and the visual arts.
+The photographers Donna Ferrato and Pilar Pequeño were awarded the PHotoESPAÑA and Bartolomé Ros Awards, respectively.
+These top distinctions awarded by the Festival recognise the careers of great professionals within the fields of photography and the visual arts.

-The festival also wanted to recognize the career of Pilar Pequeno with the Bartolomé Ros Award because of her sensibility and special use of the language of photography, which have made her one of the most prominent contemporary Spanish photographers.
-Pilar Pequeno's works can be seen in in PHotoESPAÑA 2019 at the Marita Segovia gallery with the exhibition Still lifes.
-With this exhibition, Pilar Pequeno culminates the project she began in 1993.
+The festival also wanted to recognise the career of Pilar Pequeño with the Bartolomé Ros Award because of her sensibility and special use of the language of photography, which have made her one of the most prominent contemporary Spanish photographers.
+Pilar Pequeño’s works can be seen in in PHotoESPAÑA 2019 at the Marita Segovia gallery with the exhibition Still Lifes.
+With this exhibition, Pilar Pequeño culminates the project she began in 1993.
 Through a long reflection and photographic experience, this work, the broadest and most representative of her oeuvre, is comprised of different interrelated series.
-In the still lifes, there is no 'decisive moment'; instead, it has to be created by analyzing the subject or the frame or by changing the light.
+In the still lifes, there is no ‘decisive moment’; instead, it has to be created by analysing the subject or the frame or by changing the light.
 Transparencies caused by water are an essential feature of this project, in which the author seeks the ambiguity caused by light on shots seen via a translucent element.

 Yesterday morning the books that were deemed the best photography books of the year were announced.

 The jury, made up of Susan Bright, guest curator of PHotoESPAÑA 2019; Begoña Torres, deputy director of Fine Arts Promotion of the Ministry of Culture and Sport; and Belen Poole, director of the Centro de Arte Alcobendas, have decided to recognise the following titles and publishers: